MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: MindShift DESIGN

-\textbf{Step 3: Current mental state report}.
+\textbf{Step 2: Current mental state report}.
 The mental state is a key factor that triggers users' habitual phone use.
-Unlike physical context, which can be automatically detected, current mental state detection techniques are not mature and robust enough.
-Therefore, we ask users to self-report (Step 3 in Figure \ref{fig:interaction-process}).
-Based on the mental states listed in Section~\ref{sub:formative_studies:mental_state}, we propose two single-choice questions for users to report their mental state: (1) whether they are engaged in activities ("Yes" or "No"), and (2) whether they currently have any negative feelings, including options of "Stress", "Boredom", "None" (\ie inertia), or "Other Negative Feelings".
-The "Other Negative Feelings" option is used to capture other cases that offer choices that do not cover.
-Users can input in a text box next to the radio button.
+Unlike physical context, detecting mental state is challenging due to the lack of mature techniques.
+Therefore, we ask users to self-report.
+Based on the mental states listed in Sec.~\ref{sub:formative_studies:mental_state} and \textbf{Takeaway \textcircled{\raisebox{-.9pt} {3}} \& \textcircled{\raisebox{-.9pt} {4}}}, we propose two single-choice questions for users to report their mental state: (1) whether they are engaged in activities ("Yes" or "No"), and (2) whether they currently have any negative feelings, including options of "Stress", "Boredom", "None" (\ie inertia), or "Other Negative Feelings".
+The "Other Negative Feelings" option, with an adjacent text box for specifics, covers unlisted emotions. \review{We tested these questions for reliability and validity~\cite{price2015reliability}.
+To ensure validity (\ie accurate reflection of mental states), three psychology experts verified the alignment of our questions with mental state coding in Sec.~\ref{sec:formative_studies}.
+To ensure reliability (answer consistency), we asked three pilot study participants to respond to situational mental state descriptions with two single-choice questions, achieving uniform responses.\footnote{We plan to conduct more comprehensive validity and reliability testing in future work, as discussed in Sec.~\ref{sec:discussion}.}}

-\textbf{Step 4: Persuasion}.
-Based on our intervention content design in Figure~\ref{fig:prompt-design} and our persuasion strategy, we leverage the power of GPT-3.5 to generate persuasive messages.
-The messages are displayed in a pop-up window.
-Below the message, users can choose to either quit the app or continue using it (the bottom of Step 4 in Figure~\ref{fig:interaction-process}).
-Additionally, users can also provide optional feedback by giving a thumbs up or down to the intervention content.
+\textbf{Step 3: Persuasion}.
+Based on our intervention content design in Figure~\ref{fig:prompt-design}, we leverage the power of GPT-3.5 to generate persuasive messages.
+The messages are displayed in a pop-up window, where users can choose to either quit the app or continue using it (the bottom of Step 3 in Figure~\ref{fig:interaction-process}).
+Additionally, users can also provide optional feedback by giving a thumbs up or down.

-Furthermore, for the\textit{ Scaffolding Habits} strategy, it is essential to link between users' own habits and their specific use contexts.
-Therefore, we implement a user participation mechanism.
-The interface for scaffolding habits intervention has an additional habit item along with an edit button (the upper interface of Step 4 in Figure \ref{fig:interaction-process}).
-The habit item represents a system-generated suggestion based on the user's current context and initial settings.
-Users have the control to edit and define their desired habits.
+Furthermore, for the\textit{ Scaffolding Habits} strategy, it is essential to link users' own habits to specific use contexts.
+Therefore, we implement a user participation mechanism, adding an additional habit item along with an edit button (the upper interface of Step 3 in Figure \ref{fig:interaction-process}).
+The habit item represents a system-generated suggestion based on the user's current context and initial settings in Step 0.
+Users can edit and update their desired habits.
 Once submitted, the modified habit will be recommended the next time when users are in the same context.